artur-intech/context_menu/README.md

 ## Usage

-1. Include the CSS from `context_menu.css`.
-2. Include the JS module:
+1. Include the JS module:
     ```javascript
     import { ContextMenu } from "context_menu.mjs";
     ```
     Tune the path to a file according to your environment.
-3. Use `ContextMenu` class to create a new context menu:
+2. Use `ContextMenu` class to create a new context menu:

 ```javascript
 const menu = new ContextMenu({